HeringtonPress/Systems/OneLastCoin/OneLastCoin.md

 Brawn for melee, Cunning for ranged.

 Being attacked?
 Save Dexterity or take damage.

-## Zweihand
-When wielding 2 weapons or a weapon with 2 hands, roll a d4, adding the result to the Attack and Damage.
+If you are dual wielding roll both damage dice and take the higher result.
 ## Armour
 Gives you a ‘pool’ of Armour Dice (AD) equal to the Armour Value (AV).
 Each AD is a d6.